-So, for those sick of the sticky, city summer heat who don’t want to join the ranks across the river to Uruguay or get squeezed onto a towel-sized spot of land in Mar de Plata.
+Las Grutas is the perfect destination for those sick of the sticky, city summer heat who don’t want to join the ranks across the river in Punta del Este, Uruguay or get squeezed onto a towel-sized spot of land in Mar de Plata.

-Golfo de San Matias
+Golfo de San Matias (Golf of San Matias)

-At first, Las Grutas was only a popular picnic spot for Rio Negro provincials but in the 1980s developers stumbled upon the natural beauty here and decided to bring in running water, electricity, and a casino.
+At first, Las Grutas was only a popular picnic spot for Rio Negro provincials, but in the 1980s developers stumbled upon the natural beauty here and decided to bring in running water, electricity, and a casino.

 When the out-of-towners flood the sleepy pueblo between December and February, it can make for long lines at the ATMs and kiosks.

 When the water recedes, and the sun heats up the green rock surface it warms the water to tepid temperatures.
 That, in combination with 12 hours of sunlight per day and average weather forecasts of 30 C, makes for a balmy beachside experience.

 The white-washed walls and strikingly blue waters of the golf are reminiscent of a Grecian seaside but, as the locals are quick to point out, come at a fraction of the cost.

 Beachside Activities in Las Grutas

 If you came for playa (beach) there are plenty to pick from in this region, such as the tranquil Playa de Piedras Coloradas, the sharp shell-beach of La Conchilla or the hidden Rinconada.

 Along the three km stretch of beach, you’ll find everyone from grandparents sporting skimpy swimwear to young couples getting cuddly and little ones learning to kick a soccer ball in the sand.
-There are white horses to rent for moonlight rides, popular kite-surfing classes, recreational diving through crystal-clear water or shore-fishing for sea bass and groupers.
-A common fisherman’s catch are cornalitos, small neotropical silversides.
-Abundant on local menus, they are usually fried whole.
-They make a tasty snack — if you don’t mind the little black eyeballs staring straight back at you.

 Once you have soaked up some sunshine, you can head outside the city to hike some surrounding sand dunes.